allenhwkim/ngentest/README.md

 ## Config
 You can override configuration by creating a file named as `ngentest.config.js` in your application directory and running ngentest from that directory.
 You can also provide a configuration file using `-c my.config.js`.
+If you want to use your own config, refer [the default config file](https://github.com/allenhwkim/ngentest/blob/main/ngentest.config.js)

   * **framework**: `jest` or `karma`.
 The default is `jest`.
 This value determines how function mock and assert is to be done.